 I Heard the News Today

-Skimming across the usual stories of human folly and dog tricks that make up much of the news, I was surprised to learn that it was already an Election Year.
+Skimming across the usual stories of human folly and dog tricks that make up much of the news, I was stunned to learn that it was already an election year.
 Imagine my surprise!
-Apparently, that Son Of A Bush wasn't ruining things anymore and some Foreign Guy took over.
+Apparently, that Son Of A Bush wasn't ruining things anymore and some foreign guy took over.
 At least his name looks foreign.
 Is that legal?
-Thinking perhaps that I might garner some Blogular Material by looking at the Political News I jumped in.
+Thinking perhaps that I might garner some blogular material by looking at the political news I jumped in.